sloppyjuicy/archive-components/README.md

 reusable manner.

 For a list of components, see the [custom tags directory](./tree/master/tags).
-You can also see these elements in action by looking at the [examples site](http://chassis-js.github.io/chassis-components/documentation).
+You can also see these elements in action by looking at the [examples site](http://ngnjs.github.io/chassis-components/documentation).
 Unfamiliar with chassis-?
-Head over to the [chassis-.js.org](http://chassis-.js.org).
+Head over to the [ngn.js.org](http://ngn.js.org).

 ## Using chassis- Web Components

-The web components are available via the [JSDelivr CDN](http://www.jsdelivr.com/projects/chassis-webcomponents), npm, or bower.
+The web components are available via the [JSDelivr CDN](http://www.jsdelivr.com/projects/ngn-components), npm, or bower.
 You can also download them from the [releases page](./releases).

 Most of the components use the [shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/), which is a major part of web components.
-However; Chrome & Opera are the only browsers currently supporting it (as of 1/7/16).
+However; Chrome & Opera are the only browsers currently supporting it (as of 3/1/16).
 This also means tools like [Electron](https://electron.atom.io) and [NW.js](http://nwjs.io) natively support shadow DOM and other web component features.
 For other browsers, Google has provided a polyfill that can be used until other browsers catch up.
-So, a common way to use chassis- web components across modern browsers (IE 11+) looks like:
+So, a common way to use chassis web components across modern browsers (IE 11+) looks like:

 ```html